REI Co-op XeroDry GTX

 |REI Co-op XeroDry GTX||$159||10.6 oz.||2L Gore-Tex Paclite||50D & 75D||No||No|

-REI Co-op’s XeroDry GTX Jacket joins a crowded landscape of lightweight rain shells, and our favorite this season is the Marmot Minimalist.
+REI Co-op’s XeroDry GTX Jacket sits in a crowded landscape of lightweight rain shells, and one of our favorites this season is the Marmot Minimalist.
 The Minimalist also uses Gore-Tex Paclite but with a higher-quality and burlier face fabric, which translates to a bump in water protection.
-However, “minimalist” is a bit of a misnomer with the Marmot: at 13.6 ounces, it’s 3 ounces heavier than the XeroDry and doesn’t pack down as small for backcountry trips.
+However, “minimalist” is a bit of a misnomer with the Marmot: at 13.8 ounces, it’s over 3 ounces heavier than the XeroDry and doesn’t pack down as small for backcountry trips.
 On the other hand, the Minimalist includes pit zips and features a cleaner look that translates better to everyday wear.
 Value-wise, you do save $30 with the REI, but we think the Marmot’s superior weather protection and around-town versatility is worth the extra cost in the long run.

-Last but not least, Black Diamond’s StormLine Stretch Rain Shell is one of the lightest fully featured rain jackets on the market.
-At 8.7 ounces, it undercuts the XeroDry by around 2 ounces, but includes additions like pit zips and a stretchy face fabric for added elasticity and comfort (although it lacks a chest pocket).
-Further, unlike the XeroDry’s 2-layer Gore-Tex build, the StormLine features a 2.5-layer, in-house BD.dry construction, which we found to be very capable in wet weather but lacking in breathability (importantly, however, it gets the edge here over the XeroDry).
+Moving back toward the more affordable end of the spectrum, Black Diamond’s $149 StormLine Stretch Rain Shell is a light yet fully featured rain jacket.
+At 9.5 ounces, it undercuts the XeroDry by around an ounce but includes additions like pit zips and a stretchy face fabric for added elasticity and comfort (although it lacks a chest pocket).
+Further, unlike the XeroDry’s 2-layer Gore-Tex build, the StormLine features a 2.5-layer, in-house BD.dry construction, which we found to be surprisingly capable in wet weather.
 All things considered, we prefer the StormLine’s more performance-oriented build, and it doesn’t hurt that it saves you $10.

 Editor’s note: We usually provide a live price comparison table below our outdoor gear reviews, but the XeroDry is sold exclusively by REI Co-op.
 You can see the XeroDry GTX page here and support us in the process.
 Thanks!